 The Saint Atanas Church is located in the northeastern part of Arbanasi.
 It was built during the 1630s.
 The icons in the church were completed in 1667.
 This church is open to visitors.
 It was declared an architectural and artistic-cultural monument in the 61st edition of the State Records, in 1978.

-The Holy Mother of God Convent is located at the outskirts of Arbanasi, some 5 km from the city of Veliko Tarnovo in the direction of Gorna Oryahovitsa.
+The Holy Mother of God Convent is located on the outskirts of Arbanasi, 5 km from the city of Veliko Tarnovo in the direction of Gorna Oryahovitsa.
 It is one of a few sanctuaries near the former capital of Bulgaria that harbors painful memories of the Ottoman occupation.
 A visit to this convent may enhance a pleasant day or weekend in Arbanasi.
 The convent houses the miraculous icon of the Three-Armed Virgin, also known as the Weeping Virgin.
 According to historical accounts, after the razing of Tsarevets by the Ottomans, (1396), the nuns abandoned the convent and buried the icons.
 Years later a shepherd heard wailing that came from beneath the earth.
 That is how he found the icon, which he returned to the monastery.
 The convent’s yearly festival is on August 15 – the Day of the Virgin.

 At the other end of the village is The Saint Nikola Monastery.
-It was founded during the time of the Asen tsars (at the end of the 17th century) and after the fall of the Bulgarian capital Tarnovo in 1393 it was destroyed by the Ottomans.
+It was founded during the time of the Asen tsars (at the end of the 17th century) and after the fall of the Bulgarian capital Tarnovo in 1393, it was destroyed by the Ottomans.
 In 1680, the monastery was rededicated, and at that time the church was built that still stands.
-Also at that time The Saint Iliya Chapel was built, and its murals have been preserved until the present.
+Also at that time, The Saint Iliya Chapel was built, and its murals have been preserved until the present.

-In The Saint Nikola Church there is another wonder-working icon of the Virgin.
+In The Saint Nikola Church, there is another wonder-working icon of the Virgin.
 As legend has it, the icon particularly aids fertility.
 Women who want to become mothers have to perform the following ritual – after praying before the Virgin they leave an offering of a coin (stotinka) on the icon.
 If the coin sticks, it means the Virgin has heard their prayers.
 If the coin falls, their desire to become mothers will not be fulfilled.

 Arbanasi offers a variety of accommodations – it is possible to stay in a guesthouse appointed in the traditional style, in modern hotels and large hotel complexes, or in villas and lodges in the region.